 Virtual and augmented reality

 This type of technology is primed for disrupting talent management and productivity.
-We can envision the potential of virtual reality in enterprise training and learning, where employees can use it for anything ranging from off-site assignments to corporate training.
+We can envision the potential of virtual and augment reality in tech-assisted corporate training where employees can use AR and VR for anything ranging from basic onboarding to skill building and on-the-job learning.

 Furthermore, in industries looking to enhance tasks on the job, this will become the new normal, as digital information will be superimposed on the physical reality.
 Onboarding and training in industrial environments can be transformed by adding virtual instructions on top of machinery and tools, as employees engage with the environment.